History of opera: Italy

-After Verdi, the work of two composers who already foreshadowed a certain change of style that would materialize at the end of the century with verismo was outstanding: Arrigo Boito and Amilcare Ponchielli.
+After Verdi, the work of three composers who already foreshadowed a certain change of style that would materialize at the end of the century with verismo was outstanding: Arrigo Boito, Amilcare Ponchielli and Alfredo Catalani.
 Boito was a composer and librettist, author of the librettos of Verdi's last operas.
 His first opera was Mefistofele (1868), based on Goethe's Faust, which failed, so he temporarily abandoned composition and devoted himself to writing.
 However, after some revisions and thanks to Verdi's support, in 1875 he revived it, and this time it was a success.
 Two years later he began Nerone, on which he worked for forty years until his death.
-Completed by Vincezo Tommasini and Arturo Toscanini, it was premiered in 1924.
+Completed by Vincenzo Tommasini and Arturo Toscanini, it was premiered in 1924.
 Ponchielli composed nine operas, although he succeeded with only one, La Gioconda (1876), based on a play by Victor Hugo adapted for libretto by Arrigo Boito.
 His first work, I promessi sposi (1856), had little success.
 I Lituani (1874) was well received, but did not remain in the operatic repertoire.
 He tried orientalism with Il figliuol prodigo (1880) and the comic genre with Marion Delorme (1885).
+Catalani evolved from an early Wagnerian influence towards verismo.
+His first opera, La falce (1875), was to a libretto by Arrigo Boito.
+It was followed by Elda (1880), transformed ten years later into Loreley.
+His greatest success was La Wally (1892), in a Germanizing style, with libretto by Luigi Illica.

 Other Italian composers of the period were: Luigi Arditi (I briganti, 1840; Gulnara, 1848; La spia, 1856), Giovanni Bottesini (Cristoforo Colombo, 1848; Marion Delorme, 1864), Antonio Cagnoni (Don Bucefalo, 1847; Papà Martin, 1871), Michele Carafa (Jeanne d'Arc, 1821; Le nozze di Lammermoor, 1829), Carlo Coccia (Maria Stuarda, 1833; Caterina di Guisa, 1833), Filippo Marchetti (Ruy Blas, 1869), Francesco Morlacchi (Il barbiere di Siviglia, 1816; Tebaldo ed Isolina, 1820; La gioventù di Enrico V, 1823), Carlo Pedrotti (Fiorina, 1851; Tutti in maschera, 1869), Errico Petrella (Mario Visconti, 1854; Jone, 1858), Lauro Rossi (I falsi monetari, 1846; Il dominò nero, 1849; La sirena, 1855; Lo zingaro rivale, 1867) and Nicola Vaccai (Giulietta e Romeo, 1825).